What Happens If You Witness A Crime In Singapore? 4 Things To Do

 Process Of Joining The Programme

-If you are an adult witness and feel the need for support, you can participate in the Witness Support Programme by downloading the referral form from the State Courts’ website.
-After filling out the necessary details, submit the form to the State Courts, and arrangements will be made to assign a VSP to you.
+If you are an adult witness and need support, you can participate in the Witness Support Programme by downloading the referral form from the State Courts’ website.
+After completing out the necessary details, submit the form to the State Courts, and arrangements will be made to assign a VSP to you.

 Additional Protections